ctuning/ck-quantum/README.md

 $ vi `ck plugin_path vqe --type=ansatz`
 ```
 **NB:** The ansatz plugin is written in Python with QISKit.
+It is expected to contain only one top-level function.
+If you need more, please define them within the top-level one.

 ## Review the results (e.g. using time-to-solution parametric metric)
 ```